Kamlin-MD/UNET-Echocardiography-ROI-segmentation/paper/paper.md

 | **Total**                       | **1,356** | |

 Ground-truth masks were created in LabelMe by outlining the scan-sector boundary.
+For consistency, sector ROIs were annotated as polygons with a virtual apex (triangular sector) even for some curved-probe images where the true near-field boundary is an arc.
+Linear-probe (rectangular) ultrasound layouts were not included in training.

 Annotations included all visible diagnostic content while excluding padding, borders, and overlay graphics.
+Only one frame per input video sequence was included for training.

 Training used a single 80/20 train--validation split created once at training start by randomly shuffling the full dataset with a fixed seed.
 The split was not stratified by dataset source.
 Batch size was 16 and training ran for 50 epochs.

 ## Software Design